-Please, NO full immersion in water, or dishwashers!
-Cutting boards can be washed with dish detergent, and rinsed well.
+Please, NO full immersion in water or in dishwashers!
+Cutting boards can be washed with dish detergent and rinsed well.
 When they look dry from use, rub with mineral or cooking oil.
-If they get too “furry” looking, due to knife cuts, you can sand with fine grit sandpaper and re-oil.
+If they get too “furry” looking due to knife cuts, you can sand with fine-grit sandpaper and re-oil.

 We’ll try anything within our simple style, (no fancy moldings, router, or scrollwork).
 We do many big pieces,such as dining tables and chairs, entertainment centers, desks, dressers, and armoires.
 Send us a photo or sketch and measurements, and we will give you an estimate.